danielleoliveira-dev/urnaEletronicaProject/README.md

 This project consists of simulating the moment of voting in an electronic ballot box, following the same steps as in a real vote.

-## Test information

 <a href="https://danielleoliveira-dev.github.io/urnaEletronicaProject/" target="_blank" >Clique Here to access it!</a>

-Candidate Registration:
+Test information - "Candidate Registration" :

 - VEREADOR<br>